Cole-deBoer/Unreal-Engine-Telemetry-Logging/README.md

 - The User must ensure a valid JSON file is exported into the data folder
 - ![image](https://github.com/user-attachments/assets/53cf85a8-0447-4682-8849-10105fdab8cf)

-- NOTE: the json must be have new data, otherwise it will not update to the discord server.
+- NOTE: the json must have new data, otherwise it will not update to the discord server.

 - The JSON should look something like this:
 - ![image](https://github.com/user-attachments/assets/5fa1a90c-c390-40c4-b56b-9318a58ede05)